 - 1 tbsp water

-To thicken gravy, mix water and cornflour to add into boiling gravy.
-Turn off the stove.
-Coat fried mantis prawns with 'kung pou' gravy.
+Add water and cornflour mixture into boiling gravy.
+Once it thickens, turn off the stove.
+Add fried mantis prawns into 'kung pou' gravy and coat evenly.

 Published: February 21, 2016